jbinder/doforme-bot/README.md

 #### Supergroups

 Following [actions](https://t.me/tgbetachat/59941) automatically cause groups to be converted to supergroups.
-If that happens, it might be necessary to remove and add the bot again to those groups, and also to follow the setup (member detection) procedure as described above.
+If that happens, it is attempted to automatically migrate the data.
+Still, in some cases it might be necessary to remove and add the bot again to those groups, and also to follow the setup (member detection) procedure as described above.

 ### Admin